tschf/terraform-quickstart/README.md

 }
 ```

-### Key commands

-terraform plan - shows what will be done
-terraform apply - performs the actions you reviewed (outstanding tasks).
-terraform show - shows info in the state file
-terraform destroy - undoes changes pushed. iIt will backup the state file

-For both plan and apply, you can use the target argument to only push a
-particular resource.

 ### Provisioners

 Terraform has the concept of provisioners.
 These are execute scripts either locally or remotely as part of the the apply or destruction process of creating the infrastructure.